-By using the request routing rules, you can add, remove, or update HTTP(S) request and response headers as well as URL path and query string parameters as the request and response packets move between the client and backend pools via the application gateway.
+By using rewrite rules, you can add, remove, or update HTTP(S) request and response headers as well as URL path and query string parameters as the request and response packets move between the client and backend pools via the application gateway.

-The headers can be set to static values or to other headers and server variables.
+The headers and URL parameters can be set to static values or to other headers and server variables.
 This helps with important use cases, such as extracting client IP addresses, removing sensitive information about the backend, adding more security, and so on.

-For more information, see Rewrite HTTP headers on your application gateway.
+For more information, see Rewrite HTTP headers and URL on your application gateway.

 An application gateway routes traffic to the backend servers (specified in the request routing rule that include HTTP settings) by using the port number, protocol, and other settings detailed in this component.

 The port and protocol used in the HTTP settings determine whether the traffic between the application gateway and backend servers is encrypted (providing end-to-end TLS) or unencrypted.